comet-ml/n8n-observability/README.md

 ## Acknowledgments

 > [!NOTE]
 > This project is a fork of [LangWatch's n8n-observability](https://github.com/langwatch/n8n-observability).
-We're grateful for their excellent work in creating the original implementation and bringing observability to n8n workflows.
-Their contributions have been instrumental in making this project possible.
-We've extended their code to work with **all OpenTelemetry providers** (not just LangWatch), making it a universal solution for n8n observability with any OTEL-compatible backend.
+We're grateful for their excellent work in creating the original implementation.
+We've extended their code to work with **all OpenTelemetry providers**, making it a universal solution for n8n observability.